sheth7/sheth7.github.io/content/post/2020-10-17-a-typology-of-enterprise-risks.en.md

 projects: []
 ---

 Complex enterprises are vulnerable to a variety of risks.
 To build an appreciation of the scale and variety of enterprise risks, I built a typology using latest data mining and data organization methods used by our group at Purdue's Innovation Science Laboratory.
-The typology is inspired by a [recently published paper](https://www.sciencedirect.com/science/article/abs/pii/S0024630120302296) from our lab.
+The typology uses a top level structure inspired by a [recently published paper](https://www.sciencedirect.com/science/article/abs/pii/S0024630120302296) from our lab.
+[Have a look at the interactive risk typology here](/post/risk_typo/risk_typo.html).

-Have a look at the risk typology [here](/post/risk_typo/risk_typo.html).
 This resource is the basis for my doctoral research and in-development articles for peer-review.
 Check back soon for updates on the articles.